Helping Injured Pedestrians Recover

 While drivers are legally obligated to remain at the site of an accident and render aid, that doesn’t always happen.
 If a driver is in violation of the law and chooses to disappear, a pedestrian is helpless to prevent it.

 What Are You Waiting For?
 Call Our Dallas Accident Lawyers Today

 It is absolutely essential that you consult with Crowe Arnold & Majors, LLP as soon as possible.
 First and foremost, you must file your claim before the statute of limitations expires, or else you will forfeit your right to pursue compensation completely.
 Second, evidence tends to fade with time, so the sooner we can get started on an investigation of your case, the better.

 Crowe Arnold & Majors, LLP offers you our 25 years of experience and a free case evaluation if you or a loved one has been injured in a pedestrian accident.
-Please contact our office today for immediate legal assistance at (214) 231-0544 and toll-free (800) 738-4046.
+Please contact our Dallas car accident lawyers today for immediate legal assistance at (214) 231-0544 and toll-free (800) 738-4046.